nvda-es/devguides_translation/original_docs/nvdaPy3.md

 	* Investigate streaming/file handler/redirection issue.
 * Use of "async" in Python 3, which affects nvwave.playWaveFile(async=True) as this raises syntax error.
 	* Rename the keyword to "asynchronous".
-* Division differences (/ versus //), most notably in nvwave.WavePlayer.
+* Division differences (/ versus //), most notably in nvwave.WavePlayer and manipulating mouse cursor.
 	* Standardize around floor division (//) for integer values, regular division (/) for floats.
 * Bytes versus strings caused by encoding.
 	* Try unifying under Unicode.
 	* This is pronounced when working with C functions (Espeak DLL, for example) where ANSI strings are expected by C functions but Python prefers Unicode.
-* Removed modules, including new.instancemethod.
+* Removed and incompatible modules, including new.instancemethod.
 	* Either find a Python 3 equivalent, or use built-in Python features.
+	* Same can be said about dependencies (txt2tags, for example).
 * Provide __hash__ method for classes implementing __eq__ method (NVDAObjects.NVDAObject, for instance).
 	* This is required due to hash randomization in python 3.3 and later.
 	* One of the simplest solutions is to use the parent object's __hash__ method (__hash__ = parentClass.__hash__).